Mirn/rp2040-SFU/README.md

 # RP2040-SFU — "Safe Firmware Update" system bootloader for dual-slot flash layouts (like OTA)

-**RP2040-SFU** is a compact and robust safe-update bootloader for the Raspberry Pi RP2040.
+**RP2040-SFU** is a compact and robust safe-update bootloader for the Raspberry Pi PICO (RP2040 chip).
 It provides:

 - **A/B firmware slots** (dual-image fail-safe updates)